Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-Metrics.md

 ```

 #### Interpretation
 **SSE** is measure of how far off our model's predictions are from the observed values.
 A value of 0 indicates perfect predictions.
 A non-zero value indicates errors.
 We expect a non-zero value.
 Why?
-Because there is almost always irreducible error that we just can't get around unless we're dealing with some trivial problem.
+Because there is always irreducible error that we just can't get around unless we're dealing with some trivial problem.

 **Keep in mind the errors are squared**